jcarenza/allisoncarenza/src/posts/senior-pictures-allison-carenza-photography.md

 ---
-title: 'Senior Pictures'
+title: "Senior Pictures"
-description: '<p>When Robin called to tell me she needed to schedule her daughter Maggie&apos;s senior pictures I just knew it was [&hellip;]</p>
+description: "When Robin called to tell me she needed to schedule her daughter Maggie&apos;s senior pictures I just knew it was "
-'
-publishDate: 'Sep 25, 2012'
+publishDate: "Sep 25, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/maggie1.jpg'
+heroImage: "/media/maggie1.jpg"
-alt: 'Senior Pictures'
+alt: "Senior Pictures"
-slug: 'senior-pictures-allison-carenza-photography'
+slug: "senior-pictures-allison-carenza-photography"
-category: ['Senior Pictures']
+category: ["Senior Pictures"]
-tags: ['Blue Springs High School','Senior Pictures','Senior Pictures']
+tags: ["Blue Springs High School", "Senior Pictures", "Senior Pictures"]
 ---

 <p style="text-align: center;">When Robin called to tell me she needed to schedule her daughter Maggie&apos;s senior pictures I just knew it was going to be a great shoot.
 Anyone with the name Maggie has a fabulous personality.
 And as it turns out I was right!</p>